alicewu1/crontab/README.md

 - One should pull down data from an API once a day (don’t care about what time)
 - One should pull down data every Sunday night at 10:00pm
-- One should pull down data
+- One should pull down data at the end of every quarter

 **This repo contains two files:**
 - markdown file (.md) with instructions for how the python files were automated using crontab
-- a python file (.py) that contains the python code for pulling down the data /// the retrieved data should then be saved locally on that machine where the cron job is running - e.g., should be part of the python code (e.g., df.to_csv(‘path/to/file/saved/data_10-10-10.csv)
+- a python file (.py) that contains the python code for pulling down the data /// the retrieved data should then be saved locally on that machine where the cron job is running
+- e.g., should be part of the python code (e.g., df.to_csv(‘path/to/file/saved/data_10-10-10.csv)